pborenstein/fresh/src/stylesheet.md

   - truck
   - sedan
 - Borden Island

+Some text

+- a common thing for us
+- is to have a bullet list
+- of alternatives

+Numbers

+1.  one
+2.  two
+3.  three
+4.  four

+Steps to success

+1. Plan your work.
+    Most problems are easily solved
+2. Do not stress out.

+    It's reall important that you stay calm.

+    ``` md
+    Code blocks in lists are the *worst*!
+    ```

+    indentation is key

+    ``` js
+    let spacing = require('lots')
+    ```
+    try to end with text
+    but don't be afraid to use `<br>`s. life is too short

+3. Spacing is key<br>
+    Don't crowd yourself

+    !!!
+What about
+    Our favorite: folding text

+    ``` js
+    let foo = 3 + 'kings'
+    ```
+    Things can get weird:

+    !!!
+See
+    what I mean?
+    !!!

+    !!!

 Jaguar one out arduous strange overabundantly and excepting gosh supportive before wore expansive yet